dezdem0na/accp-cheatsheet/README.md

 	-  "Create an AWS Organization configuration linking the accounts"
 	-  "Setup consolidated billing between the accounts"
 - Volume pricing discounts applied **across multiple accounts**.
+- **Service control policies** case: What can the customer use to restrict the same permissions across all AWS accounts managed under AWS Organizations: Organization service control policies (SCPs) allow you to create permissions guardrails that apply to all accounts within a given organization.

 ### Popular HTTTP code
 - A HTTP 200 codes: successful